Nitinsoni03062024/Nitin.soni/_posts/2024-6-14-Open-Stack.md

 9. KeyStone (Identity)

-1.  **Dashboard Service (HORIZON)** :-

- When we work on any application, the dashboard that we see is what we call horizon in OpenStock.
+> **Dashboard Service (HORIZON)** :- When we work on any application, the dashboard that we see is what we call horizon in OpenStock.
 Horizon it's a GUI method of OpenStack service,

- Dashboard
 - Provides simple self service UI for end-users
 - Basic cloud administrator functions
 - Define users, tenants and quotas
 - No infrastructure managemen

-2. **KeyStone (identity service) :-**

-   Provide identity and authentication for all OpenStack Services
+> **KeyStone (identity service) :-** Provide identity and authentication for all OpenStack Services

-3. **Compute Service (NOVA)**

-Nova is the OpenStack project that provides a way provision Compute instance (Aks Virtial Machine), nova support virtial machine, baremetal server and has limited supprt for system containers and nova run as a set of darmons on top of existing linux server to proide that service.
+> **Compute Service (NOVA)** Nova is the OpenStack project that provides a way provision Compute instance (Aks Virtial Machine), nova support virtial machine, baremetal server and has limited supprt for system containers and nova run as a set of darmons on top of existing linux server to proide that service.

 - Compute Nodes – hypervisors that run virtual machines
 - Supports multiple hypervisors KVM, Xen, LXC, Hyper-V and ESX
 - Distributed controllers that handle scheduling, API calls, etc
 - Native OpenStack API and Amazon EC2 compatible API

-4. **Galnce (Image service) :-**

-   This provide the compute iamges repository, all instance launch from glance images
+> **Galnce (Image service) :-** This provide the compute iamges repository, all instance launch from glance images

 - Image service
 - Stores and retrieves disk images (virtual machine templates)
 - Supports Raw, QCOW, VMDK, VHD, ISO, OVF & AMI/AKI
 - Backend storage : Filesystem, Swift, Gluster, Amazon S3

-5. **Neutron (Network service):-**

-   This is responable for provisioing the virtual physical network that the compute instacne connecct to on boot,
+> **Neutron (Network service):-** This is responable for provisioing the virtual physical network that the compute instacne connecct to on boot,

-6. **Block Storage Service (CINDER)**

-Block storage, object storage and file storage service is called Cinder in OpenStack.
+> **Block Storage Service (CINDER)** Block storage, object storage and file storage service is called Cinder in OpenStack.
 Block Storage (Volume) Service
 - Provides block storage for virtual machines (persistent disks)
 - Similar to Amazon EBS service